Skip to main content

 Monitoring Project Dependencies

-In an opened project, you can get information about dependencies and their current loading status in the Dependencies panel.
+In an opened project, you can add, remove, and get information about dependencies and their current loading status in the Dependencies panel.

 To display the Dependencies panel: